stephenh/tessell/docs/gettingstarted.md

 Getting Started
 ===============

-This covers how to setup gwt-mpv within an existing GWT application, specifically the IDE/build setup.
+This covers how to setup Tessell within an existing GWT application, specifically the IDE/build setup.
 For more information about actual functionality, see the [tutorial](./tutorial.html) and other docs.

 Assumptions
 -----------